yujheli/Pitt-Radar/README.md

 # Pitt-Radar

 This is a new radar dataset that contains 50k of radar scans collected using TI AWR1843BOOST in Pittsburgh, PA, USA.
-The dataset includes paired RGB camera data with each radar sample.
+The RGB images are currently removed due to the internal privacy review.
+Only the Radar frames are provided currently.

 ![Drag Racing](radar_sample.png)

 ## News

+- [Aug 2023] We will release the 50k frames (radar maps only) soon.

 - [March 2023] We release the first version of 5k frames of our dataset at the [link](https://drive.google.com/drive/folders/1v2w7F-DQBNCthbl0z_h-EbTZfK8A0IgB?usp=share_link) in the resolution of 128 samples in range.
 Other parts of the dataset will be released later.
 Stay tuned.